Scraping web pages with Julia and the HTTP and Gumbo packages

 id = match(r"[0-9]+", s)

 Finally, we use another regex match to get the numeric value of our ID, and store it in a value named id.
-We don’t need to use triple quotes in our Julia regex this time, because there aren’t any double quotes to escape—our match will have the form 12345 or 123456.
+We don’t need to use triple double quotes in our Julia regex this time, because there aren’t any double quotes to escape—our match will have the form 12345 or 123456.

 Getting just the status code of web pages